score-framework/py.doc/docs/tutorial/cli/command.rst

       --help  Show this message and exit.

     Commands:
-      reset  Drops and re-creates the database
+      reset  Drops and re-creates the database.

 This is the aforementioned command group.
 If you want to call the other *reset* function, just append it to the command line: